 A fault into the program counter (PC) allows an attacker to arbitrarily redirect the control-flow of the program executed on the processor [TSW16].
-We utilize SYNFI to 1 analyze whether the instruction fetch stage of the Ibex is generally susceptible to a fault arbitrarily changing the PC (FE).
-Row 1 in Table 7 shows that a single fault already is sufficient to manipulate the PC and to redirect the control-flow.
+We utilize SYNFI to O analyze whether the instruction fetch stage of the Ibex is generally susceptible to a fault arbitrarily changing the PC (FE).
+Row O in Table 7 shows that a single fault already is sufficient to manipulate the PC and to redirect the control-flow.
 Although targeting a NOP slide does not require an adversary to accurately manipulate the PC, randomly glitching the PC makes it hard for the attacker to exploit the induced fault.
-Therefore, we analyze 2 if it is possible to change the program counter to a specific PC, i.e., from the boot address to 32'h40400, using a fault (FS).
-The analysis of SYNFI in Row 2 in Table 7 shows that, with two simultaneously induced faults, the likelihood of an attacker glitching the PC to a specific value is low.
+Therefore, we analyze O if it is possible to change the program counter to a specific PC, i.e., from the boot address to 32'h40400, using a fault (FS).
+The analysis of SYNFI in Row O in Table 7 shows that, with two simultaneously induced faults, glitching the PC to a specific value is hard.
+More specifically, for this fault specification, SYNFI shows that only 62 (0.02 %) out of 309, 500 injected faults manipulate the program counter to the specified value.